Mourya8/LeetCode-Solutions/README.md

 3. **Test Yourself**: Attempt to solve the problems on your own before referring to the solutions.
 4. **Contribute**: If you have alternative solutions, optimizations, or better explanations, feel free to contribute by opening a pull request.

-## Contributions
-Contributions are welcome!
-If you have any improvements, such as better solutions, optimizations, or additional explanations, please don't hesitate to contribute.
-Here's how you can contribute:

-1. Fork this repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them with clear and descriptive commit messages.
-4. Push your changes to your fork.
-5. Open a pull request, detailing the changes you've made and why they should be included.

 ## Feedback
 Feedback is crucial for improvement.
 If you have any suggestions, questions, or concerns, feel free to open an issue or reach out to me directly.